We are a small charity whose main focus is the education of young people in Uganda, South Sudan and Kenya.

 Strong support from the Forms then in Year 9 at Great Sankey High School, the children left the Camp and moved to Kampala.
 Their schooling began in January 2007.

-AREP as a charity was registered in the UK in Feb 2012.
+AREP as a charity was registered in the UK with the UK Charity Commission in Feb 2012.

 In addition to the South Sudanese children, there are currently children being sponsored in South West Uganda.